MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-api.md

 **VisualConstructorOptions**

 * `element: HTMLElement`, a reference to the DOM element that will contain your visual
-* `host: IVisualHost`, a collection of properties and services that can be used to interact with the visual host (Power BI).
+* `host: IVisualHost`, a collection of properties and services that can be used to interact with the visual host (Power BI)

    `IVisualHost` contains the following services, and will be expanded on in upcoming API versions.